How do I cite a TED Talk in Chicago Style?

 Footnote

-1. First Name of Presenter Last Name of Presenter, “Name of Talk,” filmed date at Location, video, length of video, URL.
+1. First Name of Presenter Last Name of Presenter, “Name of Talk,” Ted Talk*, Date, length of video, URL.

 Bibliography

 Last Name of Presenter, First Name of Presenter.
 "Name of Talk."
-Filmed Date at Location.
-Video, length of video.
+TED Talk, Location, Date. length of video.
 URL for video.

 If you need further help, contact a librarian.